ContentMine/dictionaries/README.md

 # dictionaries

+Dictionaries are lists of terms, with ancillary information such as descriptions, provenance and , importantly, links to other terminological resources, especially Wikidata.
+They are central to the use of ContentMine tools sucha as AMI.

+## Deployment

 Dictionaries for use with `ami` as well as with `canary`.
 Provided as xml files and now also JSON.

 To contribute simply fork and make a pull request with a new dictionary.
 Ideally include some external identifier (particularly Wikidata) for each term if possible.
 For inspiration see this: [blog post](http://discuss.contentmine.org/t/building-a-new-facet-from-wikidata/237).
 By Chris Kittel about making a dictionary for species from Wikidata.